ru8ik/ru8ik/README.md

 I combine innovation with best practice to diminish bugs and deliver results

-Multilingual Software Test specialist (English, Russian, Hebrew... plus SQL, and NoSQL ... and some more) A gamer at heart and thumbs, I solve problems swiftly and collaboratively.
+A gamer at heart and thumbs, I solve problems swiftly and collaboratively.
 To me, a good day is one where I sit back and say, “I helped this thing move forward.”